risul3/risul3.github.io/fintech/index.md

 ### 3. Compliance & Regulation in Fintech

-A practical explanation of KYC, AML, PCI-DSS, audits, access control, and why compliance is fundamentally an engineering concern.
+An engineering-centric view of KYC, AML, PCI-DSS, audit trails, access control, and why compliance must be built into system design.

 👉 **[Read article →](compliance-regulation.html)**